Brooklyn-Style/Magic_Roll/README.md

 If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L★` → `LS`. `E☆` → `EY`*. `☆ → Space` SFBs can also be avoided this way.

 #### *Left Half:*
-The left side has no common consonants other than `H` to minimize outrolls, redirects, and long one-handed sequences.
+The left side has no common consonants other than `H` to minimize outrolls, redirects, and one-handed strings.
 This *does* put more of a burden on the right hand but I haven't had any issues with it.

 Punctuation is almost entirely on the inner index column except for question mark.
 I needed to make room for the repeat key so it got pushed to the outer pinky column, while the rest of the symbols were put on another layer.